Silver Lake Reservoir: History

+In January 2022, investigative journalists Christo Grozev and Maria Pevchikh came up with a plan that they called Secret Project Silver Lake, while walking around the reservoir.
+It was to organize an exchange of Russian spies held in Western prisons for several Russian political prisoners.
+A little more than two years later in August 2024, 16 individuals, many activists, journalists and political dissidents, were released from Russian prisons, including journalist Evan Gershkovich.

 Environmental issues

 In December 2007, the DWP announced that the Silver Lake and Ivanhoe reservoirs had both become contaminated with unusually high levels of the cancer-causing chemical bromate, and were immediately isolated.
 The reservoirs were both drained over several weeks in March 2008, and refilled in May 2008.

-Two months later, 400,000 black hollow plastic shade balls were placed in Ivanhoe, which remain in use, to reduce the likelihood of the sunlight-fueled bromate.
+In June 2008, 400,000 black hollow plastic shade balls were placed in Ivanhoe, which remain in use, to reduce the likelihood of the sunlight-fueled bromate.
 Silver Lake Reservoir was taken offline permanently.
 This incident pointed out the necessity of protecting the water supply by using underground tanks.
 The black plastic balls were created in Allentown, Pennsylvania by Orange Products Inc. The balls are also used at airports to prevent birds from landing in water runoff, thus preventing birds from being drawn into aircraft engines.
 The balls were certified by NSF International which certifies the safety of food, water, and consumer goods.
 In February 2013 LADWP contracted with Glendora, California-based manufacturer XavierC LLC to supply an additional 6.4 million hollow plastic shade balls for reservoirs.

-Future of The Silver Lake Reservoir Complex

-On March 27, 2018, a community-led initiative began to help guide the repurposing of the reservoir complex and surrounding site.
-The current status of this initiative is the development of a Master Plan that will guide improvements and protection of the reservoirs, and seek to balance its historic character, its use as a community gathering place, its strategic location within the Silver Lake community, and its unique blend of both functional and recreational spaces.
-The plan was finalized in August 2020 with input from the community and several local stakeholder groups including the Silver Lake Neighborhood Council, Silver Lake Reservoirs Conservancy, Silver Lake Forward, Silver Lake Now and Silver Lake Wildlife Sanctuary.